I am altering my course to port

 A body of land smaller than a continent, surrounded by water.

 An island is not necessarily one country.
 The mainland island of Britain is part of one nation (the United Kingdom of Great Britain and Northern Ireland) but has several countries (England, Scotland and Wales).
 The island of Ireland has one nation (The Republic of Ireland) and part of another nation (Northern Ireland is part of the UK).
+The United Kingdom has a number of islands, including the Isle of Wight, the Hebridean Islands, Shetland and Orkney.

 Continuous lines, drawn on a chart, linking points of equal atmospheric pressure.
 Where the atmospheric pressure is measured in millibars, isobars are drawn on a synoptic chart at intervals of 4 millibars.